California Invitational Berkeley Debate

 I am tech > truth by the slimmest of margins.
 I am here to identify a winner of a debate, not choose one.
 Will I fail at this?
 At times yes.
 But I believe that the participants in the round should be the sole factors in determining who wins and loses a debate.
 At its most extreme, I will vote (and have voted) for a competitor/team who lies IF AND ONLY IF those lies are not called out/identified by the opposing competitor/team.
 If I am to practice tabula rasa, then I must adopt this line of reasoning.
 Will I identify in my ballot that a lie was told?
 Absolutely.

 Why take this hard line?
 Because debate is a space where we can practice an open exchange of information.
 This means it is also a space where we can practice calling out nonsense in a respectful manner.
-The conversations of world beyond will not be limited by time constraints or speaker order nor will there be an authority or ombudsman to determine what is truth.
+The conversations of the world beyond debate will not be limited by time constraints or speaker order nor will there be an authority or ombudsman to determine what is truth.
 We must do that on our own.
 If you hear something false, investigate it.
 Bring it to my attention.
 Explain the falsehood.
 Take the time to set the record straight.

 Public Forum / Lincoln Douglas Paradigm